Pianos and Music

 My Qualifying Piece of Work (which makes me a Journeyman) was made in 1996 in Klingenthal, germany, where I also got education from the Meister Peter Schlosser, who has his own piano production.
 The Gesellenbrief had the character "gut bestanden", which is a good grade.

 I am also interested in historical keyboard instruments and have, among other things, built a large clavichord (18th century type) under the direction of Hans Erik Svensson and with a support from the grant fund for musical instrument technicians of the Royal Swedish Music Academy (Kungliga Musikaliska Akademien).
-I also built a small one in the education in norway.
+I also built a small medival-style bound clavichord in the education in norway under the guidance of my teacher Odd Aanstad.

 Grinding the soundboard of a grand piano where it's difficult to reach!